jiujieti/ToDoList/README.md

 ## Issues

-1. Adding items does not work
+1. Adding items does not work (POST method not finished)
+2. User controller: nested callbacks to promises